tinmarino/try/speech.md

 Ahhh ...
 HW and SW ...
 Those 2 ... such silly boys!

 At some moment, we were 3 brains, 6 eyes trying to catch where all this was failling...
-(tic tac) the clock marked bet time and in the lack of further hypotesis we had to stop our investigation.
+(tic tac) the clock marked bed time and in the lack of further hypotesis we had to stop our investigation.

 But that day I made a promise to this antenna, my robotic friend CM11, to never let it down.